Lasserini/Resume-lasse-poulsen/README.md

 - As a user, I want to see what skillset a potential employee has.
 - As a user, I want to read about previous work history.
 - As a user, I want to see details about the coders education.
+- As a user, I want easy access to the owners Github repositories.

 ## 2. Features
 ### 2.1 Current Features